5jt/dyalog-cookbook/manuscript/05_logging.md

 ### Why is the Windows Event Log important?

 On a server all applications run either as Windows Services (most likely all of them) or as Windows Scheduled Tasks.
 Since no human is sitting in front of a server we need a way to detect problems on a server automatically.
 That can be achieved by using software that automaticallt scans the Windows Event Logs of any given computer.
-It can email or text admins when an application that's supposed to run doesn't, or when an application goes astray, and draw attention to that server.
+It can email or text admins when an application that's supposed to run doesn't, or when an application goes astray, drawing attention to that server.

 ### How to investigate the Windows Event Log